Kristina01111000/Drws_site/README.md

 should i add a page about the patreon? or just link to the actual patreon see if the wordpres update changed the constnat contact problem

+add changes to the site() patroen do the book edit check the email stuff